 As for your bedroom, how much sun does it get during the day?
 Blackout curtains will keep direct sunlight from overheating the room and make it more bearable to sleep in.
 If your window doesn’t catch much light or gets none at all, it’s good to close the door to that room to keep warm air from entering.

-Keep Your Cool and Take Care of Your Body
+Keep Your Cool at Night and Take Care of Your Body

 Heat dries out everything, including your body inside and out, and you lose a lot of fluids when you sweat.
 You can’t function properly when dehydrated, and although you’ll feel lethargic, the quality of your sleep will be affected negatively.
 Not to mention, you might wake up at night feeling thirsty.
 Dehydration can also make you more susceptible to heatstroke and can definitely give you a headache.